sampsyo/cs6120/content/blog/2019-10-23-loop-unswitching.md

 Fine-grain details on the implementation can be found [here.](https://github.com/sameerlal/bril/blob/master/bril-txt/unroll_opt.py)

-Implementing unrolling requires favoring generality over specificity.
+Implementing unswitching requires favoring generality over specificity.
 As before, we begin by loading in a bril file, converting to json format and then storing the control flow graph by keeping track of edges.
 Next, we run a dominator analysis so we can achieve in constant time a list of blocks that dominate a particular block.
 We run the loop finding algorithm as mentioned before, and then verify that it is switchable by examining conditional variables and checking to see if that variable has been used before.
 We mark these blocks to be reordered and then pass the CFG into the unswitching algorithm.

 In my implementation, I stored the program as a dictionary mapping from block name to contents.
 The unswitching algorithm takes in this mapping and produces a new mapping that is eventually converted to json and then to a Bril program.